jameshyojaelee/OmniSpatial/docs/developer-guide.md

 Once tests and documentation pass, push to a feature branch and open a pull request.
 On merge to `main`:

 - CI builds the wheel, validates the docs, and prepares artifacts.
+- Docker images are published to GHCR (`ghcr.io/<owner>/omnispatial`) alongside release builds.
 - Tags matching `v*` trigger automatic publishing to PyPI and redeploy the GitHub Pages documentation.
+- GitHub releases are populated from the corresponding `CHANGELOG.md` section.

 For major updates, bump the version via `poetry version`, run `tools/update_citation.py --version X.Y.Z`, and update `CHANGELOG.md` before tagging.